vijayaku003/Testbed/README.md

 # Testbed
-Autonomous Vehicle Testbed
-For details regarding the setup, please refer to the research paper  https://ieeexplore.ieee.org/document/8759239
+This repository contains the code for an Autonomous Vehicle Testbed.
+Objective of the setup is to test the performance of different degradation strategies in an Mixed Criticality System.
+For details regarding the architecture of the setup, please refer to the research paper  https://ieeexplore.ieee.org/document/8759239

 Major components required to run this Setup
 1. Hercules ECU